clemsos/writings/_quora/2013-02-14-Web-Censorship-in-China-What-are-the-statistics-of-tweets-censored-and-taken-down-on-Sina-Weibo-Is-there-a-way-just-to-keep-a-history-of-that.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Web Censorship in China: What are the statistics of tweets censored and taken down on Sina Weibo?
+    Web Censorship in China: What are the statistics of tweets censored and taken down on Sina Weibo?
 Is there a way just to keep a history of that? - Quora
 ---